Canadian Military Trims Beard, Hair Allowances

 Key Takeaways:

-• The Canadian Armed Forces (CAF) has re-imposed stricter dress code rules, now requiring beards to be trimmed to a maximum of one inch and long hair to be tied back if it extends past the lower collar.
+• The Canadian Armed Forces (CAF) is tightening its dress code, now requiring beards to be trimmed to a maximum of one inch and long hair to be tied back when on duty.

 See a mistake?
 Contact us.